techsubodh/bookstore/README.md

 # bookstore
-Use this project for practicing any frontend application requiring REST API calls.
+Use this project for practicing any front-end application requiring REST API calls.

 This project is implemented to showcase REST API using Spring DATA JPA entity and also Rest Controller.